 How much does it cost?

-There is no membership fee, daily charge, or transportation fee for Allegheny Club members.
+There is no membership fee, daily charge, or transportation fee for full members.
 However, members are encouraged to donate as they are able to the program.
 Occasionally, the Center may offer a special program or activity where a fee is charged.
-Please see above for Blue Ridge Club member fee.
+Please see above for ‘Quick Form’ member fees.

 The Center is operated by Valley Program for Aging Services, a private, a non-profit 501(c) 3 organization.
 We receive funding from federal, state, and local governments, but also rely on grants, fundraisers, and client contributions to support the services provided by the Center.